-The Endeavour Energy transmission and zone substation peak demand forecasts are provided in the DAPR Mapping Portal https://dapr.endeavourenergy.com.au, covering the peak demand forecast by season for the 2022 - 2026 period.
+The Endeavour Energy transmission and zone substation peak demand forecasts are provided in the DAPR Mapping Portal https://dapr.endeavourenergy.com.au.
 The peak demand forecasts provide Endeavour Energy with the basis for identifying network limitations and commencing the RIT-D process to identify and evaluate the credible network and non-network options to address those limitations.
 They are also informed by longer term area plan forecasts that outline investment needs to service new development areas that are primarily 'greenfield' in nature.